C. Ponnaiyan: Political career

 C Ponnaiyan in June 2022, accused the BJP-led Central government of stealing Tamil Nadu's's revenue, as well as blaming AIADMK for election losses, loss of minority community support, and "anti-Tamil" policies, particularly those affecting students.

 Cabinet minister

 When Anna Dravida Munnetra Kazhagam came to power in 1977, he was inducted as a Minister in the cabinet of Chief Minister M.G.Ramachandran.
 He held several portfolios including that of Transport, Highways, Law, Cooperation, Education, Industry, Agriculture and Sports.
 During his tenure as Transport Minister, public transport was extended to remote villages and Tamil Nadu Government was duly awarded by the Government of India.
 As an Education Minister, he promoted engineering education in Tamil Nadu.
 He also served as a Minister of Finance, Law, IT and Food from 2001 to 2006 in the Cabinet of Smt J.Jayalalithaa, Former Chief Minister of Tamil Nadu.
 He was a member of Legislative Assembly of Tamil Nadu elected from Tiruchengode constituency in 1977, 1980, 1984 and 2001.

 Personal life

 He is married to Dr. Sarojaa Sengunthar, a Gynecologist and obstetrician by profession and the couple have two sons.
-He is known for his personal discipline, clean political image and austerity.
-He is also appreciated for his accessibility to the general public and humbleness.